jchelly/LightconeIO/README.md

 ## Indexing particle outputs

 SWIFT lightcone particle outputs are spread over many files and not sorted in any useful order.
-The script bin/lightcone_io_index_particles.py can be used to sort the particles and generate an index which can be used to quickly retrieve particles by redshift and position on the sky.
+The module lightcone_io.index_particles can be used to sort the particles and generate an index which can be used to quickly retrieve particles by redshift and position on the sky.